 • Can a board member get paid and, if so, how much?

 These are just a few of the many questions that you will learn the answers to in my Nonprofit Board Resource Package.
 It is especially for those who know very little about boards, yet, it is packed with so much information that it can also help those who are very familiar with boards.

 I have been in your shoes before.
-I wanted to start a nonprofit organization, but did not know the first thing about getting a board together.
+I wanted to start a nonprofit organization but did not know the first thing about getting a board together.
 I was lost.
-I had some ideas about what a board did based on what I had seen from some of the organizations I had worked for.
+I had some ideas about what the board did base on what I had seen from some of the organizations I had worked for.